1. Gautama Buddha was born in __________.

 Explanation: The sacred Bodhi tree at Bodh Gaya became a symbol of Buddhism.

-10. The first sermon of Buddha is known as:
+10. The first sermon of Buddha is known as__________.

 A) Mahaparinirvana